What is the Gospel?

 Now I would remind you, brothers, of the gospel I preached to you, which you received, in which you stand, and by which you are being saved, if you hold fast to the word I preached to you—unless you believed in vain.
 For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve.
 Then he appeared to more than five hundred brothers at one time, most of whom are still alive, though some have fallen asleep.
 Then he appeared to James, then to all the apostles.
 Last of all, as to one untimely born, he appeared also to me (1 Corinthians 15:1-8).

-In subsequent verses (1 Corinthians 15:12-58), Paul goes on to explain the significance of the resurrection event.
+This passage offers the clearest definition of the gospel.
+It is indeed, perhaps the most important passage of the entire Bible.
+In subsequent verses (1 Corinthians 15:9-58), Paul goes on to explain the significance of the resurrection event.
 Because of Christ's suffering, death, and resurrection, we all have hope of eternal life.
 He stakes everything on the resurrection being an actual historical event.
 He insists that unless Christ's resurrection really and truly happened, our faith is in vain.

 Evidence for the historicity of the resurrection is part of the gospel message.
 He insists that the resurrection was not a figment of someone's imagination.
 There were over 500 witnesses, including Paul himself!
 By the way, this passage was not written hundreds of years after the events.
 Paul penned these words within 20-25 years or so after Christ's resurrection.
 He proclaims that if his readers do not believe it, they can go check out these things with the actual living witnesses.
 Scholars, incidentally, believe that the statement Paul makes in the first few verses of 1 Corinthians 15 is a formal creed used by the earliest Christians that dates back to within 5 years of Christ's death.